 Incorporate dried fruits into your trail mix

-Add one or two handfuls of leafy greens into your post-workout smoothie
+Add one or two handfuls of leafy greens to your post-workout smoothie

 Brighten Up Your Training and Your Plate